Copyright 2024 Google LLC

 Overview¶

-Gemini 1.5 Pro and Flash models supports adding image, audio, video, and PDF files in text or chat prompts for a text or code response.
-Gemini 1.5 Pro supports up to 2 Million input tokens with up to 2 hours length of video per prompt.
+Gemini models supports adding image, audio, video, and PDF files in text or chat prompts for a text or code response.
+Gemini 2.0 Flash supports up to 1 Million input tokens with up to 1 hours length of video per prompt.
 Gemini can analyze the audio embedded within a video as well.
 You can add videos to Gemini requests to perform video analysis tasks such as video summarization, video chapterization (or localization), key event detection, scene analysis, captioning and transcription and more.

 In this notebook we cover prompting recipes and strategies for working with Gemini on videos and show some examples on the way.
 This notebook is organized as follows: